-Senators to Facebook, Google, And Twitter: Where Are Your CEOs?
+Senators To Facebook, Google, And Twitter: Where Are Your CEOs?

-Twitter CEO Jack Dorsey, Alphabet CEO Larry Page, and Facebook CEO Mark Zuckerberg “need to answer for this.”

 For the second day in a row, executives from Facebook, Google, and Twitter faced intense scrutiny on Capitol Hill.
-Lawmakers pressed the tech giants to account for disinformation spread on their platforms, the methods by which Russia and other foreign states can manipulate these companies’ services, and whether U.S. government intervention is necessary to avoid a continuation of the digital problems that engulfed the 2016 US presidential election.
+Lawmakers pressed the tech giants to account for disinformation spread on their platforms, the methods by which Russia and other foreign states can manipulate these companies’ services, and whether U.S. government intervention is necessary to avoid a continuation of the digital problems that engulfed the 2016 U.S. presidential election.

-“What we’re talking about is the beginning of cyber warfare: a major foreign power with the sophistication and ability to involve themselves in a presidential election and sow conflict and discontent all over this country,” said Sen. Dianne Feinstein of California.
+“What we’re talking about is the beginning of cyberwarfare: a major foreign power with the sophistication and ability to involve themselves in a presidential election and sow conflict and discontent all over this country,” said Sen. Dianne Feinstein of California.

 “You have a huge problem on your hands,” she told the companies’ representatives.
 “We are not going to go away, gentleman.
 This is is a very big deal.”

-The testimony before the Senate Intelligence committee served as a reckoning for the tech companies, which until recently have sought to downplay their impact on the election.
-Earlier this year, they finally began to publicly acknowledge that Russian operatives had attempted to influence the outcome of the vote with what Senators are now calling “paid-for-by-Rubles” ads.
+The testimony, at two back-to-back hearings before the Senate and House Intelligence committees, served as a reckoning for the tech companies, which had previously sought to downplay their impact on the election.
+Only in recent months have they finally begun to publicly acknowledge that Russian operatives had attempted to influence the outcome of the vote with what senators are now calling “paid-for-by-rubles” ads.

-During today’s at-times-testy hearing, committee members sought to push the discussion beyond issues related to paid ads, centering many of their questions to lawyers from Facebook, Google, and Twitter on unpaid , organic content and its broader societal affects.
+During today’s at-times-testy hearings, committee members sought to push the discussion beyond issues related to paid ads, centering many of their questions to lawyers from Facebook, Google, and Twitter on unpaid, organic content and its broader societal effects.

 Lawmakers also pushed the tech reps to specifically explain which measures their companies have taken to police their own platforms.

-“You bear this responsibility: You’ve created these platforms, and now they’re being misused,” Feinstein said in one of the more fiery exchanges of the morning.
-“You have to be the ones to do something about it — or we will,” she added, hinting at the threat of government regulation.
+“You bear this responsibility: You’ve created these platforms, and now they’re being misused,” Feinstein said in one of the more fiery exchanges of the morning’s Senate hearing.
+“You have to be the ones to do something about it–or we will,” she added, hinting at the threat of government regulation.

-Indeed, if Tuesday’s testimony before the Senate Judiciary Committee was intended to take the technology companies to task for their failure to hinder Russian interference in the election, Wednesday’s hearing focused on how to prevent such influence from occurring again.
-Previously, Facebook had reported that Kremlin-back propaganda reached 126 million users on the social network via inflammatory ads; Google found that over 1,000 Russia-linked videos were uploaded to its YouTube service; and Twitter disclosed that Russian-connected bots generated roughly 288 million impressions on the platform.
-But Senators spent less time today repeating these eye-popping data points, and instead pushed the tech giants to provide specific solutions to these problems.
+Indeed, if Tuesday’s testimony before the Senate Judiciary Committee was intended to take the technology companies to task for their failure to hinder Russian interference in the election, Wednesday’s hearings focused on how to prevent such influence from occurring again.
+Previously, Facebook had reported that Kremlin-backed propaganda reached 126 million users on the social network via inflammatory ads and posts; Google found that over 1,000 Russia-linked videos were uploaded to its YouTube service; and Twitter disclosed that Russian-connected bots generated roughly 288 million impressions on the platform.
+But senators and congressional representatives spent less time today repeating these eye-popping data points, and instead pushed the tech giants to provide specific solutions to these problems.

-For the most part, Senators criticized Facebook, Google, and Twitter for not doing enough to police the content on their services, whether via ads or organic posts.
+For the most part, lawmakers criticized Facebook, Google, and Twitter for not doing enough to police the content on their services, whether via ads or user-generated posts.

-“Your actions need to catch up to your responsibilities,” Sen. Richard Burr said in his opening remarks, while Sen. Susan Collins later said these megacompanies have a “special obligation” to monitor even “unpaid content,” which is often “clearly designed to specifically polarize and anger the American people.”
+“Your actions need to catch up to your responsibilities,” Sen. Richard Burr said in his opening remarks, while Sen. Susan Collins said these megacompanies have a “special obligation” to monitor even “unpaid content,” meaning posts that spread organically on their network.
+Too often, Congressman Adam Schhiff said in the afternoon’s House Intel committee hearing, this amounts to “fear- and anger-based” content that “percolates to the tops of [your news] feeds . . . pitting American against American.”

 Sen. Angus King, of Maine, went so far as to compare the fake content on their platforms to supermarket aisle tabloids newspapers featuring the “movie star with a two-headed baby”.